JonForest/react-timelog/README.md

+# React TimeLog
+This is a simple, proof-of-concept React Native application that can be used to log cumulative time.

+## Usage
+* Press the 'Add' button to add new Task
+* For a Task, press 'Start' to start adding time, and 'Stop' to stop adding time.
+* Press 'Clear' to remove all tasks and their associative time logs.
+Make sure you write it all down first!

 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).

 Below you'll find information about performing common tasks.
 The most recent version of this guide is available [here](https://github.com/react-community/create-react-native-app/blob/master/react-native-scripts/template/README.md).